SherAli2022000/JS-ticTacToe/README.md

 JS-ticTacToe is a simple implementation of the classic Tic Tac Toe game using HTML, CSS, and JavaScript.

+You can play the game by clicking on this [Live Demo](https://sherali2022000.github.io/JS-ticTacToe/).

 ## Table of Contents
 - [Features](#features)
 - [Demo](#demo)